 Outdated Themes & Plugins

-Themes and plugins from 3rd party developers make the majority of the WordPress ecosystem.
-It’s a fact that without themes and plugins the platform would not have been this popular, but it is also true that they become one of the main sources of WordPress security issues.
+Themes and plugins from 3rd party developers make up the majority of the WordPress ecosystem.
+It’s a fact that without themes and plugins, the platform would not have been this popular, but it is also true that they have become one of the main sources of WordPress security issues.

-If a theme or plugin is not getting updated in a long time by its developers then it can cause serious security issues.
+If a theme or plugin is not getting updated for a long time by its developers, then it can cause serious security issues.
 Currently, more than 345 WordPress themes and 2500+ plugins out there contain security vulnerabilities.
 These numbers show the likelihood of your WordPress site getting hacked due to outdated themes and plugins.

-This process is resource-intensive as thousands of attempts are made in minutes that puts a strain on your server resources.
+This process is resource-intensive as thousands of attempts are made in minutes, which puts a strain on your server resources.
 Guessing the right username and password is not the motive behind such attacks.
 After getting access to WordPress admin, hackers deploy malicious scripts or steal your valuable data or simply shut it down.

-Distributed Denial of Service (DDoS) attack is another type of cyberattack that paralyzes your website for some time and in severe cases can completely crash your server.
-In this type of attack, a network of computers known as botnets, which are already compromised machines and are now in control of a bad actor, start hitting a single website with so many simultaneous requests until it stops responding to new requests.
-This unwanted traffic prevents the legit traffic to bypass.
+Distributed Denial of Service (DDoS) attack is another type of cyberattack that paralyzes your website for some time and, in severe cases, can completely crash your server.
+In this type of attack, a network of computers known as botnets, which are already compromised machines and are now in control of a bad actor, start hitting a single website with so many simultaneous requests that it stops responding to new requests.
+This unwanted traffic prevents the legit traffic from bypass.

 The above WordPress security vulnerabilities damage thousands of online businesses every year.
 The good news is, protecting your site against these issues is not that difficult.
 All you need is a tested WordPress security plan in place that can protect your website from an array of cyber-attacks.